Whitewater Shaker Settlement: History

 In 1991, the Great Parks of Hamilton County District purchased much of the remaining White Water buildings and land.
 The Park District owns 23 original Shaker-built or Shaker-used structures, including the 1827 two-story meetinghouse (the only extant brick Shaker meetinghouse), the 1832-33 North Family dwelling, a brick Trustee's Office with its 1855 date stone, a brick shop, a frame broom shop, and numerous barns and farm outbuildings.
 In all, this is the largest collection of Shaker building in Ohio and represents one of the most intact of all the Shaker villages.
+The North Family is now operated by the Friends of White Water Shaker Village Nonprofit, after taking control of the North Family's eight acres and ten historic buildings through a long term lease with the Great Parks of Hamilton County in 2007.
+The Friends of White Water Shaker Village are actively involved in restoration and preservation projects at White Water Shaker Village.
+They also occasionally offer public tours of the North Family Meeting House and Dwelling throughout the year.